Vetkoek

-The word vetkoek literally means "fat cake" in Afrikaans.
+The word vetkoek literally means "fat cake" in Afrikaans has its roots deeply embedded in South African history.
+The dish is thought to have originated with the Voortrekkers, Dutch settlers who moved into the interior of South Africa in the 1830s.
+Seeking portable and durable food options for their long journeys, they developed vetkoek as a practical solution.

+This humble beginning has led to vetkoek becoming a beloved comfort food for many South Africans, enjoyed in homes and sold by street vendors across the country.

 It is similar in shape to a doughnut without a hole, and is made with a yeast dough.
 Vetkoeks are also often made alongside a curry mince, which is stuffed inside.
 Vetkoek is commonly sold at family-owned takeaway restaurants and African festivals and cultural events.

 Vetkoek is a popular meal for many people living in South Africa where it is served plain or with a filling and is hot and is sold by a wide variety of small trading businesses, hawkers at taxi ranks, roadside vendors, and fast food shops located throughout South Africa, Namibia and Botswana.